Lemon Peel

 FAQs

-- Is eating lemon peel safe?
 Lemon peel consumed in normal culinary quantities — zest in cooking, strips in tea, candied peel — has a long global track record and is generally considered safe.
-The main practical concern is pesticide residue on non-organic fruit.
+The main practical concern is pesticide residue on the rind of non-organic fruit, which washing helps address.
+Concentrated extracts and essential oils are a different matter and carry their own cautions.